 leads the ATID student leadership program while working as an online marketing manager in Jerusalem.
 While pursuing a B.S. in Economics from the Wharton School of the University of Pennsylvania, she was active in the UPenn Hillel's Israel Sector, Semitic Action and the Israeli-Palestinian dialogue group.
 Danit made aliyah in 2013 and drafted to the IDF, where she served as a combat fitness instructor.

 is a graduate of the University of Maryland and an online advertising professional living in Manhattan.
-He is responsible for overseeing LAVI's activities in the New York area and led the Alliance for New Zionist Vision's American delegation at the 37th World Zionist Congress (where he personally spearheaded efforts to push forward LAVI's resoulution declaring the Jewish people indigenous to the Land of Israel).
+He is responsible for overseeing LAVI's activities in the New York area and led the Vision movement's American delegation at the 37th World Zionist Congress (where he personally spearheaded efforts to push forward LAVI's resolution declaring the Jewish people indigenous to the Land of Israel).

 graduated New York's School of Visual Arts with a BFA in computer art, animation and visual effects.
 A resident of Jerusalem since 2012, Meira uses her experience in animation and graphic design to create LAVI's educational materials.